sumitjhaleriya/Gesture_Recognition/README.md

 ## Hosting

 Steps to run  :
-1. You need to intall libraries using this command
+1. You need to install libraries using this command
 ```bash
   pip install os opencv-contrib-python keras tensorflow numpy
 ```